mdmsanta/ds3001_proj/index.md

 ![Ratio Clustering](https://github.com/mdmsanta/ds3001_project/blob/master/Kmeans-ratio.png)

 The following graph shows the dataset size again, but with a normalization to counter act the outliers, of which we still have some.

 ![Normalized Data Clustering](https://github.com/mdmsanta/ds3001_project/blob/master/kmeans-size-N.png)

+## Decision Trees
+After making these different categories, we wanted to then determine the most important or most contributing attributes in determining the category a dataset will fall.
+To do this, we used a decision tree.
+(Note: in this tree we left out categories and description since when processed for the tree, it creates a massive amount values to add and unreasonable to add to the tree)